Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 Pi Hole can be installed on any Linux compatible system or Raspberry Pi.
 Pi Hole can also be run as a docker container, which allows it to be run from devices such as a Network Attached Storage (eg. Synology NAS).
 But the most common and recommended way is to run a dedicated Raspberry Pi PiHole server.

-In this guide, I am going to show you how to install Pi Hole on Raspberry Pi 3.
-These instructions should also work on any other model of Raspberry Pi, including the Zero.
-In the future, I will update this Pi Hole tutorial to include setup instructions for Linux.
+In this guide, I am going to show you how to install Pi Hole on Raspberry Pi 4.
+These instructions should also work on any other model of Raspberry Pi, including the previous Model 3 and the cheaper Model Zero W. In the future, I will update this Pi Hole tutorial to include setup instructions for Linux.